 Stress is related to force applied and is defined as force per unit area.
 Newtons per square meter or Pascals is the measurement unit of stress.

 Thus the stress is dependent on two factors

-– Area on which the stress is applied
+– The area on which the stress is applied

-If the same force is applied on a smaller area, it would result in greater stress than if it is applied on a widespread area.
+If the same force is applied to a smaller area, it would result in greater stress than if it is applied to a widespread area.